surecart/surecart-wp-plugin/readme.txt

 Yes, all the strings in SureCart can be translated and over time we hope to offer many translations out of the box.

 == Changelog ==

+= 2.10.1 - November 20th, 2023 =
+* Improvement: Show a notice if Gutenberg plugin is active as this plugin is experimental.
+* Fix: Ensure SureCart column block does not get top margin in editor.
+* Fix: Dark theme not applying to shipping choices on checkout page.
+* Fix: Apostrophe being displayed as HTML entity instead of plain text on State/Province selector.
+* Fix: Setting a password did not consider a "-" as a special character.

 = 2.10.0 - November 14th, 2023 =
 * Improvement: Keyboard and screen reader accessibility of customer-facing UI.